StevenTraboulay/StevenCodingQuiz.github.io/README.md

 1) Through stacked overflow and googling i learned we could interchange var and let in some instances as well as var and const (constant) depending on if the variable is global or not

 2) using the => in lieu of function can save time and can actually clean up code

+3) using ! and then tab in an HTML will call an easy boilerplate to utilize for HTML and build off of

+4) learned that .map takes an incomy array and converts incoming items into a new array (self learning not taught in curriculum would recommend)